 - required to diagnose or treat an illness, injury, disease or its symptoms;

 - in accordance with generally accepted standards of medical practice;

 - clinically appropriate in terms of type, frequency, extent, site and duration;

 - not primarily for the convenience of the patient, Physician or other health care provider; and rendered in the least intensive setting that is appropriate for the delivery of the services and supplies.
 Where applicable, the Medical Director may compare the cost-effectiveness of alternative services, settings or supplies when determining least intensive setting.

 - Receiving Assistance

-If Cigna administers your behavioral health benefits, our staff can answer your benefit questions and assist you in getting behavioral health care and can assist you or your provider with the claim submission process or help answer questions about how claims have been processed.
+If we administer administers your behavioral health benefits, our staff can answer your benefit questions and assist you in getting behavioral health care and can assist you or your provider with the claim submission process or help answer questions about how claims have been processed.
 Just contact us by dialing the number on your ID card.

 - Open Access to Outpatient Benefits